 Q: What happens in a Writing Center tutorial?

 A: Writers sign up for a one on one 25 or 50 minute conversation with a tutor to discuss their project wherever they are in the writing process (reading, understanding the assignment, invention, drafting, revision, editing).
-We can also help with projects outside of course work such as job, scholarship or professional school applications.
+Writers can also help with projects outside of course work such as job, scholarship or professional school applications, cover letters and resumes.

-A: No, tutors will not proofread or complete work for students.
-Tutors will listen carefully to help writers get started, take the next step, or review relevant skills.
+A: No, tutors help writers to produce their own best work.
+Tutors will listen carefully to help writers get started and take the next steps; they will review strategies and practice skills, say, for proofreading.
 Think of a writing tutorial as a conversation with a skilled and interested listener.

 Q: Who are the tutors?

 A: Writing Center tutors are upper level undergraduates or graduate students from diverse majors who have been highly recommended by professors because of their excellent writing and interpersonal skills.
 They attend required intensive training sessions before they work in the Center.
 (See Become a Tutor.)

 Q: Can the tutors work miracles?

 A: Sadly, no. For students who are having substantial challenges with writing, working with a tutor can help but not take the place of taking one or more writing classes.

 Q: Can I require my students to visit the Center?